Omarr Smith: 2002

-In 2002, Smith played in all 14 games for a second straight season.
+In the 2002 Arena Football League season, Smith played in all 14 games for a second straight season.
 He earned ArenaBowl XVI game Ironman honors.
 He set single-season career-highs with 15 receptions for 234 yards finishing fifth on the team.
 He finished second on team with 49.5 tackles and eight passes broken up.
 Smith started at DS and recorded a career-high 8.5 tackles and matched his career-best with seven solo tackles at the Tampa Bay Storm.
 He had his first catch of the season against the Georgia Force.
 He was named the Ironman of the Game against the Los Angeles Avengers after recording two catches for 43 yards and a touchdown and five tackles along with a pass break up.
 He had his fifth career interception, and second returned for a touchdown on the road against the Orlando Predators.
 Smith recorded a career-long 37-yard reception on the road against the Buffalo Destroyers.
 He had the 20th reception of his career in Los Angeles.
 He was named Ironman of the Game after recording a 34-yard touchdown catch, his sixth career interception, and five tackles and two pass break ups against the Chicago Rush.
 Smith recorded a season-high three receptions against the Indiana Firebirds.